Authority: Dean of the Graduate School

 4.3.4 Unless noted in this section, all other information throughout this regulation applies to all other non-academic year postdoctoral appointments.

 4.4 Appointment Letter

-The Dean of the College, Vice Chancellor, or the designee (e.g., department head, center/institute director) appoints an individual to a postdoctoral position by using a letter that includes the following:
+The Dean of the College, Dean of the Graduate School, or designee (e.g., department head, center/institute director) appoints an individual to a postdoctoral position by using a letter that includes the following: